 3) The famous bell of Notre Dame Cathedral actually has a name!
 It is fondly referred to as Emmanuel, and he weighs 13 tons.
 No sign of Quasimodo though…

 4) There’s an unwritten law that states that every city in France must have a road named after Victor Hugo, author of Les Misérables.
-Paris’ Avenue Victor-Hugo can be found in the 16th arrondissement, and is also where the novelist lived.
+Paris’ Avenue Victor-Hugo can be found in the 16th Arrondissement, which is also where the novelist lived.

 5) The oldest house in Paris is located at 51, rue de Montmorency, 3.
 Arrondissement.
 It was built in 1407!

-6) The famous “Bloody Mary” cocktail originated in Paris at the Ritz Hotel, by who other than famed novelist Ernest Hemingway himself!
+6) One of the most fun historical facts about Paris is that the famous “Bloody Mary” cocktail originated in Paris at the Ritz Hotel, by who other than famed novelist Ernest Hemingway himself!
 Legend says that the popular drink was the result of Hemingway’s request for a drink that didn’t smell like alcohol, so he was given vodka mixed with tomato juice.

 7) The first photo ever taken of a person was taken on a street in Paris by Louis Daguerre.
 By today’s standards it isn’t great quality, but it paved the way for people like me to do what I do!